 They were both working at an R&D tax relief consultancy but knew if they went on their own, they could reach so many more small businesses and help them gain the funding they needed to thrive and ‘breakthrough’.
 That is why they named it Breakthrough Funding.

 They begun trading in April 2015.
-Sue developed the brand so that it would look and feel like no other tax service in the UK.
+Susie developed the brand so that it would look and feel like no other tax service in the UK.
 Orange, green, ducks, eggs and mad professors dominated.
 She wrote the content for the website herself, doing away with jargon and developing the process systems in detail so that, despite the complexities, it would be easy for clients to understand and be guided through it.
 She developed the specification for the IT infrastructure, commissioned the client contracts and even agreed with Brady on what colour bins they fancied in a 'proper' office when they got that far.
-In the first month they had zero income, but that was probably to be expected, although they did win the Best Website in the Kent Digital Awards.
+In the first month they had zero income, but that was probably to be expected, although they did win the Best Website in the Kent Digital Awards just six weeks after they launched.

 The brand was